farimano/cian-parser/README.md

 df = reduce(lambda x, y: x.join(x.apply(y, axis=1)), [df, *funcs])
 prep.rename_drop_columns(df)
 ```
+##Notes
-In the current version for one hour you can get approximately 1600 records.
-Approximately 90 percent of all advertisments can be collected for small and medium -sized  cities.S
+  - In the current version, approximately 1600 records can be collected in an hour.
+  - For small and medium-sized cities, approximately 90% of all advertisements can be collected.
-The detailed version of how this module can be used to train real estate evaluation model can be found here https://github.com/farimano/cian-parser-example
+  - For more information on using this module to train a real estate evaluation model, see this https://github.com/farimano/cian-parser-example

-In the current moment, next features can be collected:
-1) date of posting (dt)
-2) address and all its components such as region, city, district, street, etc
-3) number of rooms and type of of flat as simple, many-rooms for flats with more than 6 rooms, studio and free for free planning
-4) area of flat and price for 1 squared metr
-5) maximum floor in the house and the floor of flat
-6) availability and the date of availability for new objects
-7) the description of floor